-Risk weighting of 0% according to CRR/Basel III only possible for FMO

-It should be noted that because the Dutch state has not provided any explicit guarantees, neither BNG nor NWB benefit from a 0% risk weighting according to CRR/Basel III.
+Risk weighting of 0% according to CRR/Basel III only possible for FMO It should be noted that because the Dutch state has not provided any explicit guarantees, neither BNG nor NWB benefit from a 0% risk weighting according to CRR/Basel III.
 However, a maintenance obligation for FMO means that a risk weighting of 0% is possible for this agency.
 Unlike BNG or NWB, the Dutch state implicitly guarantees the liabilities of FMO.
 An agreement stipulated that the Netherlands should strive to avoid situations where FMO is unable to meet its obligations on time (maintenance obligation).
 The state is also obliged to cover FMO's losses from unforeseeable business risks if it has not made any provision for this eventuality and the general risk reserves have been exhausted.

-Dutch sub-sovereigns dominate BNG and NWB risk

-A large portion of the BNG and NWB lending portfolios holds risks attributable to Dutch regional and local governments (state, provinces, municipalities and water boards).

-Municipalities, provinces and water boards as part of the Dutch state

-Dutch municipalities, provinces and water boards (the three forms of Dutch sub-sovereigns) are part of the Dutch government.
-They are therefore entitled within existing regulatory frameworks to make binding decisions for citizens, to draft their own regulations, to issue or refuse permits and to levy taxes.
-More than 25% of the Dutch state's income was attributable to these three sub-sovereign groups in 2021, while the majority accrued to the Dutch central government.
+Dutch sub-sovereigns dominate BNG and NWB risk A large portion of the BNG and NWB lending portfolios holds risks attributable to Dutch administrative authorities (central government, provinces, municipalities and water boards).
+Municipalities, provinces and water boards as part of the Dutch state Dutch municipalities, provinces and water boards (the three forms of Dutch sub-sovereigns) are part of the Dutch state.
+As such, these bodies are entitled, within existing regulatory frameworks, to make binding decisions for citizens, to draft their own regulations, to issue or refuse permits and to levy taxes.
+In 2022, just under 25% of the Dutch state's revenue was attributable to these three sub-sovereign groups, while the majority accrued to the Dutch central government.